The Mobile App Channel lets you use the Adobe Campaign platform to send personalized push notifications to iOS and Android terminals via apps.

 To check that it works correctly, use the following commands:

-With the iOS HTTP/2 connector, the MTA, web server and workflow server must be able to contact the APNs on port 443.
+With the iOS HTTP/2 connector, the MTA and web server must be able to contact the APNs on port 443.

 If you need to use the iOS HTTP/2 connector through a proxy, refer to this page.